FlowingCode/ExtendedLoginAddon/README.md

 # Extended Login Add-on

-This is add-on extends the Vaadin Login component adding new features
+This is add-on extends the Vaadin Login component adding new features.

 ## Features